MichaelMKKelly/MK-Stair-Sensors/README.md

 # MK-Stair-Sensors
 This project was to help expand my smarthome and learn a bit more about combining various things together

+As with my smartbed project I decided write this up in case this helps or inspires someone else to do the same or a similar project.

 ## Project Goal

 Use multiple Sensors at the top and buttom of stairs to enable "stairs in use detection" and illuminate based upon it (if its dark)